Susan Lyne: Board and affiliations

-Additionally, she served as a trustee for Rockefeller University and The New School, and previously held trustee positions with The Posse Foundation and The Public Theater.
+Additionally, she has been a trustee for Rockefeller University and The New School, and previously held trustee positions with The Posse Foundation and The Public Theater.

-Honours and Recognition
+Recognition

 She has been recognized for her contributions to the tech and communications industries over the course of her career.
 She was named Ad Age's Publishing Executive of the Year and received the Matrix Award from New York Women in Communications.
 In 2019, she was listed among Crain's Notable Women in Tech and recognized by Fast Company as one of the Most Influential Women in Tech.
 In 2021, she was included in Forbes inaugural 50 Over 50.